Its the beginning of a new year, where for many we start evaluating our bible reading habits and decide on a bible reading plan.

-Developing your own bible reading plan is super easy and fun to do.
-However, if you decide that creating a bible reading plan just isn’t for you, there are many Bible Reading Plans available, through the YouVersion Bible App.
+Developing your own customized bible reading plan is super easy and fun to do.
+However, if you decide that creating a bible reading plan just isn’t for you, there are many easy bible reading plans and beginners bible reading plans available, through the YouVersion Bible App.

 What themes are you hoping to focus your daily bible readings on this year?

 Loved this pin?
 Why not save it for later?